isomerpages/nparks-naturekakis/_nature-kakis-network/WHO WE ARE.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/1.png">
 </div>
 <p>The Nature Kakis initiative is a network of chapters that form touchpoints
 centred at the heart of local communities.
-This platform aims to accelerate the mainstreaming of City in Nature programmes into the heartlands to encourage greater appreciation and community stewardship of nature.
-We aim to establish Nature Kakis Chapters island-wide to self-organise and lead projects, for the community, by the community, with support from partners, grassroots organisations and agencies including National Parks Board (NParks) and People’s Association (PA).
-Each Nature Kakis Chapter will be community-driven and bring together individuals who share a passion for nature and conservation.</p>
+This platform aims to encourage greater appreciation and community stewardship of nature.
+The objective of this initiative is for Nature Kakis Chapters to be established island-wide where they can self-organise and lead City in Nature-related projects and programmes, for the community and by the community and with support from partners, grassroots organisations and agencies including National Parks Board (NParks) and People’s Association (PA).&nbsp;Each Nature Kakis Chapter will be community-driven and brings together individuals who share a passion for nature and conservation.</p>
+<p></p>
 <p><strong>Connect with us on Instagram <em>(@NatureKakis_Network) </em>and Facebook page <em>(Nature Kakis Network)</em> to stay updated on Nature Kakis related initiatives and activities.</strong>
 </p>
 <p></p>